-Have you ever been in a conversation and just stumbled-mumbled over a word you’re not entirely sure how to pronounce?
+Have you ever stumbled-mumbled over a word you’re not entirely sure how to pronounce?
 You’re not alone.
-Here are 10 of the most commonly mispronounced words, and how to say them properly, so you can speak like a boss.
+Here are nine of the most commonly mispronounced words and how to say them properly in American English so you can speak clearly and confidently.

-Health lovers know the superfood benefits of this Amazonian fruit – but how many of them know how to say it properly?
-The actual answer is ah-sigh-EE, although many folks have been tripped up pronouncing it as ah-KAI or ah-SIGH.
+Healthy food lovers know the benefits of this Amazonian fruit – but how many of them know how to say it properly?
+Four letters, three syllables: "ah-sigh-EE."

-It’s easy to get confused with this one: a lot of people say cash-AY because it’s so similar to cachet, which actually does have that two-syllable sound.
-But in actuality, say cash and you’re saying it right.
+It’s easy to get confused with this one.
+A lot of people say "cash-AY" because it’s so similar to "cachet," which actually does have that two-syllable sound.
+But say "cash" because that final "e" is silent.

-Blame Cher Horowitz from the ’90s film Clueless.
-Ever since she declared there was no point in practicing parking for her driver’s test because “everywhere you go has valet," a generation has adopted this Frenchified take on the word.
-Follow Cher’s lead and pronounce it val-AY.
+Ever since Cher Horowitz declared in "Clueless" that there was no point in practicing parking for her driving test, because “everywhere you go has valet," a generation adopted this French-ified take on the word.
+Follow Cher’s lead and pronounce it "val-AY."

-This one’s a little controversial: The inventor of Graphic Interchange Format files declared the pronunciation of a soft “g.”
+This one’s a little controversial.
+The inventor of Graphic Interchange Format files declared that GIF should be pronounced with a soft “g.”
 In fact, jokes were made that “choosey developers choose GIF,” riffing on Jif peanut butter’s famous catchphrase.
-But since then, the internet has somewhat gravitated toward a hard “g” sound, basically gift without the t.
-While some dictionaries list both versions as correct, the file type’s creator is determined to have the last word.
-Just remember the peanut butter when you share your next GIF.
+But since then, the internet has gravitated toward a hard “g” sound, basically "gift" without the "t."
+Some dictionaries list both versions as correct, but if you want to go with the inventor's intent, just remember the peanut butter when you share your next GIF.

-The next time you’re ordering a tea latte, do it with confidence!
-This caffeine-free tea, which means red bush, is often mislabelled as roo-BE-ohs, rooh-IH-boos, and ROY-bus.
-That last one is at least close: The proper pronunciation is actually roy-boss.
+The next time you’re ordering a tea latte, do it with confidence.
+This caffeine-free tea, which means red bush, is often mispronounced as "roo-BE-ohs," "rooh-IH-boos," and "ROO-bus".
+The proper pronunciation is "ROY-bus."